marque-antoine/Laravel-API-ReactJS---Bookmark-app/README.md

 -   [ ] Add dark mode
 -   [ ] Check user input
 -   [ ] Send email when a bookmark is shared
+-   [ ] Add preview
+-   [ ] Add notifications for responses from the API using [React-toastify](https://github.com/fkhadra/react-toastify)
+-   [ ] add infos to the form when updating